jmfergeau/jmfergeau/README.md

 <img src="https://profile-counter.glitch.me/jmfergeau/count.svg" />

-Last update on Sun Aug 27 2023
+Last update on Mon Aug 28 2023

-**127 day before 2024 ⏱** days before new years
+**126 day before 2024 ⏱** days before new years

-🤖 This README.md is updated with undefined, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️